- What is irregular menstruation?

 - Three or more missed periods.

 Many factors can increase the chances of irregular menstruation, and the most common being a hormonal imbalance.
 The two hormones that regulate the menstrual cycle are oestrogen and progesterone, and their imbalance can disrupt the menstrual cycle.
-Other possible causes are:
+Other possible causes of irregular menses are:

 - Polycystic Ovary Syndrome – A woman with PCOS does not ovulate, so an egg does not release every month.
 So, the chances of irregular periods or no periods increases.